On the Homology of Completion and Torsion: MGM Equivalence

-There is a result similar to Theorem \ref{thm:26} in \cite{DG}, but the relationship is not clear.
+Theorem \ref{thm:26} is similar to \cite[Theorem 2.1]{DG}; but the relationship is not clear.
 In \cite{DG} the authors seem to {\em define} the derived completion and torsion functors to be $\opn{Hom}_A(T, M)$ and $T \ot_A M$ respectively, where $\bsym{a}$ is a finite sequence and $T := \opn{Tel}(A; \bsym{a})$.
 There is no apparent comparison in \cite{DG} of these functors to the derived functors $\mrm{L} \La_{\a}(M)$ and $\mrm{R} \Ga_{\a}(M)$ associated to the ideal $\a$ generated by $\bsym{a}$ (something like Proposition \ref{prop:251} and Corollary \ref{cor:tel.1}).
 There is also no assumption that $A$ is noetherian, nor any mention of weak proregularity of $\bsym{a}$.
 The same reservations pertain also to \cite{DGI}. \end{rem}